adenchua/forge/README.md

 ## How to setup repository

 1. Ensure `node` and `npm` is installed
-2. Run `npm install` command from your terminal to install the necessary depedencies
+2. Run `npm install` command from your terminal to install the necessary dependencies
 3. Populate `/config/config.json` file.
 See the section on **Config File** below for more details on how to populate the fields
 4. Create a schema json file and point it from the `config.json`.
 This schema is required to generate the documents.
 See the section on **Schema** below for more details on how to populate the fields